visseranalytics/tc-jetpilots/contents.md

 **Headline:** THE SORTIE

 **Body:**
+Join us August 27-30 at Hok-Si-La Park in Lake City, Minnesota for the 20th annual Sortie.
 Four days of riding, camping, and bonfires on Lake Pepin.
-Join us August 27 to 30 at Hok-Si-La Park in Lake City, Minnesota for the 20th annual Sortie.

 **CTAs:** RSVP NOW | JOIN ON FACEBOOK